Xin0910/OSwithtrees/README.md

 2. The file boundary.py is the implementation of approximation method of the optimal stopping boundary of American put options described in [Yue-Kuen Kwok (2008)](https://link.springer.com/book/10.1007/978-3-540-68688-0)
 3. The file LSM.py is the implementation of the Longstaff-Schwartz (LS) method for valuing American options in [Longstaff and Schwartz (2001)](https://people.math.ethz.ch/~hjfurrer/teaching/LongstaffSchwartzAmericanOptionsLeastSquareMonteCarlo.pdf)
 4. The file GPR_PCA_pockets.py is the implementation of the algorithm 'Gaussian Process Regression with PCA' in the thesis
+5. The file GPR.py is the implementation of the algorithm 'Gaussian Process Regression method' in the thesis

 # Numerical applications